MarkDalsaso/dotnet-core2-and-vuejs-phoneshop/README.md

 This is not a fork of
 <a href="https://github.com/sturatcliffe/ASP.NET-Core-2-and-Vue.js" target="_blank">the author's repo</a>.
 I wanted to work out the details myself, as an exercise in understanding the not so obvious nuances of this solution (web application) stack.
-Rather, this repo is based on the original download at www.packtpub.com, and stands alone in that respect.
+Rather, this repo is based on the original download at https://www.packtpub.com/support, and stands alone in that respect.

-Commits are by chapter.
+Most commits are by chapter.